Holidays Calendar for November 18, 2018

 • 1952 Born: Delroy Lindo, English-American actor of stage and screen.
 He is best known for playing prominent roles in four Spike Lee films: Malcolm X, Crooklyn, Clockers, and Da 5 Bloods.

 • 1947 A fire started in the Ballantyne's Department Store in Christchurch, New Zealand.
-41 people died in blaze, making it the works fire disaster in the history of New Zealand.
+41 people died, making it the worst fire disaster in the history of New Zealand.

 • 1941 Died: Walther Nernst, German physician, widely known for his theories behind the calculation of chemical affinity.
 This work won him the Nobel Prize in Chemistry in 1920.